chris-bc/wendigo/README.md

 ## Roadmap
 Wendigo is currently a capable Bluetooth Classic and Low Energy scanner.
 Some further refinement is required to existing functionality, after which Wendigo will be extended to include WiFi scanning, Bluetooth service discovery, and additional features.

+* [ ] Add WiFi scan options to scan for just AP or STA devices
 * [X] Combined Bluetooth packet for BT Classic and LE devices
 * [X] Combined Bluetooth data model for Flipper
 * [X] BT Classic and LE device transmission from ESP32 to Flipper